Vote for 2023's Best of North Carolina and support your favorite local businesses and travel destinations!

 Emerald Hollow Mine

-Only 25 minutes from downtown Statesville you will find a family-friendly mine with over sixty different types of naturally occurring gems.
-While many people search for emeralds, sapphires, or amethyst, one of the rarest gemstones found at Emerald Hollow Mine in Hiddenite.
+Only 25 minutes from downtown Statesville, you will find a family-friendly mine with over sixty different types of naturally occurring gems.
+While many searches for emeralds, sapphires, or amethyst, one of the rarest gemstones is at Emerald Hollow Mine in Hiddenite.

 Prices vary based on size and type of gems, and the mine’s visiting hours are weather-dependent.
 Sifting through the buckets is a fun, family-oriented thing to do in Statesville!